 - Expanding humane slaughter practices of CAS/CAK to include the elimination of live shackling/live dumping.

-- Working towards reducing antibiotic usage per Monterey Bay Seafood Watch Guidelines for seafood purchases.
+- Working towards reducing antibiotic usage per the Monterey Bay Aquarium's Seafood Watch® program's guidelines.